Edge-coloring problems with forbidden patterns and planted colors: Proof of dichotomy

-Finally we prove the desired properties. \Cref{item:Dnegi-distance} follows immediately by definition of the partially colored graph, indeed $y$ is the witness for this property. \Cref{item:Dnegi3} is clear from the fact that all edges but $f^{\neg i}$ in the copy of the ground graph in $(\structure D^{\neg i},\xi^{\neg i})$ must be colored by $i$ in every $\family F$-free extension of $\xi^{\neg i}$.
-Thus, any extension must color $f^{\neg i}$ by a color other than $i$, for otherwise the ground graph is monochromatic of color $i$.
+Finally, we prove the desired properties. \Cref{item:Dnegi-distance} follows from construction, $y$ is the witness to this property. \Cref{item:Dnegi3} follows from the fact that all edges except $f^{\structure{T}}$ in the copy of the ground graph in $(\structure{T},\xi^{\structure{T}})$ must be colored by $i$ in every $\family F$-free extension of $\xi^{\structure{T}}$.
+Thus, any extension must color $f^{\structure{T}}$ with a color different from $i$, otherwise the ground graph is monochromatic in color $i$.
+Item \ref{item:Dneg-soundness} follows because we only deal with monochromatic obstructions. \Cref{item:Dnegi4} is exactly the last item of \Cref{easyobs}. \end{proof}